rutgerstorm/Programmeerproject/README.md

 3. Circle diagram for every country which visualises the share of each production sector in the nationaal CO2 emission.
 My pie chart contains the following sectors: Transport,Forestry,Energy,Other sources,"Agriculture, Land Use & Forestry",Waste,Residential & commercial,Industry & Agriculture.

 ![Figure 1](/Images/circlediagram.png "Piechart")

+## Sketch
+The website contains of two tabs, the first tab is the homepage which tells you the story about the Paris Agreement and gives the references.

 ### Prerequisites
 Data Sources